PietyE/create-task-tenses-check/README.md

 Exercise component

-scipt to start : yarn start
+scipt to start : yarn start ; -how the validator works can be read into ValidateForm component readme.md